Thalhammer/snowman/README.md

 - **Personal model training**:
   With the takeover by [seasalt.ai](https://github.com/seasalt-ai/snowboy), a library containing code to train personal models was also released.
-I have not reversed it yet, but I took a quick look at it and it uses most of the same backend code, so it should be fairly simple to implement.
+I have not reversed it yet, but I took a quick look and it uses most of the same backend code, so it should be fairly simple to implement.
   However, I need to set up a test environment for it first, so give it some time.
-Until then you can train models using the official docker container.
+Until then you can train models using the official Docker container.

 ### Universal models

 Existing universal models should work out of the box and perform similarly to the original library.
-Since they are designed to work with "ApplyFrontend" disabled, the missing AGC/NoiseSuppression should not affect those.
+Since they are designed to work with "ApplyFrontend" disabled, the missing AGC/NoiseSuppression should not have an effect.

 New universal models should be doable in theory.
 However, I don't know enough about neural networks to do so.
 If you do, **please** reach out to me.
-Another issue is the lack of way to gather samples.
+Another issue is the lack of a way to gather samples.
 In the future I might build a website similar to the original kitt.ai website where people can train their personal models using a nice UI, as well as an option to share audio samples for building universal models, but this is still in the far future.